 - 90 semester hours of total credit

 - Coursework hours:

-- o 42 hrs with BA
+- o 42 hrs. with BA

-- o 36 hrs with BS
+- o 36 hrs. with BS

-- o 30 hrs with 5 year BS
+- o 30 hrs. with 5-year BS

-- o 18 hrs with MS
+- o 18 hrs. with MS

 - 6 semesters of MECH 606 Graduate Seminar

-- 6 semesters of Instructional Assistance
+- 4 semesters of Instructional Assistance

-- Pass the Qualifying Exam
+- Pass both the oral and written Qualifying Exams

-- Complete the Candidacy Evaluation
+- Complete the Preliminary Thesis Evaluation

 - Complete residence requirement

 - Complete a dissertation indicating the ability to do original and scholarly research

 - Pass a formal oral examination on the thesis and related topics